 GNTC uses the ACCUPLACER placement test and can be taken on any of our six campuses.
-The ACCUPLACER test covers Sentence Skills, Reading Comprehension, Arithmetic and Elementary Algebra (if required by your program).
+The ACCUPLACER test covers Sentence Skills, Reading Comprehension, Arithmetic, and Elementary Algebra (if required by your program).
 View our Testing Center page for more information on the ACCUPLACER test and schedules.
-GNTC also accepts SAT, ACT, Asset, Compass scores if they are not over 5 years.
+GNTC also accepts the SAT, ACT, Asset, and Compass scores.
+Please refer to the testing section of our website to view other ACCUPLACER exemptions.
 No appointment is needed to take the ACCUPLACER test; however, you will need to test during a time it is offered on each campus.

 What are the general requirements?